XDMIQ-UAT/JobMatch.Zip/ROADMAP.md

 - [ ] A/B testing framework for matching algorithms

 **AI Stack**:
+- OpenRouter API (primary) - Access to Claude 3.5 Sonnet and other models
-- Ollama llama3.2 for local inference
+- Ollama (fallback) - Local inference option for development
 - LangChain for orchestration
 - Vector embeddings for semantic search (Elasticsearch)